-Below is the schedule for this year’s Prepárate conference.
-This is a professional development opportunity that will provide you with strategies to take action at your institution.
+Below is the schedule for last year’s Prepárate conference.
+This was a professional development opportunity that provided strategies to take action at your institution.
 Follow us now to receive updates: Twitter, Facebook

-A Dream Deferred is being held, after and in conjunction with Prepárate, on March 10 and 11.
-The joint Prepárate/A Dream Deferred day, March 10, will feature shared sessions and networking opportunities.
-Attend both events and expand your knowledge base so you can contribute even more to your students and community.
+A Dream Deferred was held, after and in conjunction with Prepárate, on March 10 and 11.
+The joint Prepárate/A Dream Deferred day, March 10, featured shared sessions and networking opportunities.
+Attendees of both events expanded their knowledge base to contribute even more to their students and community.

 For more information, visit the website for A Dream Deferred.